Impartial digraphs: A graph limit argument

 \begin{proposition} A digraph $\vec H$ is impartial if and only if for all tourneyons $W$,

 \end{proposition}

 Let us first prove the ``only if'' direction (the relevant direction for our main theorem) and defer the proof of the ``if'' direction until a bit later.

 \begin{proof} (``Only if'' direction) By standard arguments in graph limit theory \cite[Chapter 10]{Lov}, for each tourneyon $W$ there exists a sequence of $n$-vertex tournaments that approaches $W$ in the cut metric as $n$ grows to infinity, and thus by the counting lemma, they have $\vec H$-densities approaching $t(\vec H, W)$.
-Hence by impartiality, $t(\vec H, W)$ is constant for every tourneyon $W$.
+Hence by impartiality, $t(\vec H, W)$ does not depend on the tourneyon $W$.
 The conclusion follows from noting that the constant tourneyon $W \equiv 1/2$ has $H$-density $2^{-|E(H)|}$. \end{proof}

 For every digraph $\vec H$ and positive integer $n$, define the following polynomial with variables $\bm a = (a_1, \dots, a_n)$ and $\bm b = (b_{ij})_{1 \le i < j \le n}$ associated to $\vec H$:

 where we set $b_{ij} = -b_{ji}$ if $i > j$ and $b_{ii} = 0$ for all $i$.